Calibrate before you measure

 Scale-aware measurement keeps lengths and areas grounded in the drawing instead of disconnected from the review notes.

-Contractors can measure, annotate, count, and comment without jumping between a viewer, spreadsheet, and screenshot tool.
+Contractors can measure, annotate, count, and comment without jumping between a viewer, spreadsheet, and screenshot tool — and quantities can flow straight into quantity takeoff.

 Marked-up PDFs preserve the measurement context so others can understand how the number was checked.